 - If you fail to take your annual RMD, you may have to pay a 50% excise tax on the amount that you should have withdrawn.

 - If you make non-deductible IRA contributions, but don’t track your contribution basis and earnings separately, you may inadvertently pay taxes on those contributions twice—since non-deductible IRA contributions are not subject to taxes, but earnings are.
 Read more about that here.

-While we’re on the subject of RMDs, one possible way to minimize their tax impact is by making a qualified charitable distribution (QCD), as we discussed recently.
+While we’re on the subject of RMDs, one possible way to minimize their tax impact is by making a qualified charitable distribution (QCD).
 A QCD reduces your adjusted gross income, which may also lower the taxes you pay on Social Security benefits and decrease your Medicare premium.

 Healthcare is a major expense for retirees.
 If you have a high-deductible health insurance plan, you may want to consider opening a health savings account (HSA) to pay for qualified medical expenses in your golden years—which, according to Fidelity Investments, will total about $280,000 over the course of retirement for a healthy 65-year old couple today.

 You may make either pretax or tax-deductible contributions to a HSA.
 The contributions grow tax-free (in most cases) and may be withdrawn with no tax consequences if applied to IRS-qualified medical expenses.

 Looking for more ideas to save on your tax bill in retirement?
 Our financial advisors can help.
 Request a complimentary, no-obligation conversation today!